 6. Get to Know Your Employees

-Last, but not least, get to know your staff.
+Last, but not least, get to know your team.
 This might not be a direct way to invest in your employees, but knowing them beyond their professional titles and pay grades will help ensure you are connecting with them in the right ways and at the right times.
 Depending on your work environment, the degree to which you get to know your employees will vary.

-If you’re a tight-knit team of four or five, you’re inherently going to get to know your employees better than if you run a staff of 50.
+If you’re a tight-knit team of four or five, you’re inherently going to get to know your employees better than if you run a team of 50.
 Regardless, learn as much as you can about those you work with.

 Learn their passions, their goals, and what makes them tick.
 Having this additional information about who is backing you up on your team will be beneficial for the health of your business.
 Being aware of interests of different team members will help you assign projects accordingly.
 It will also ensure that those who tackle new assignments will be motivated and invested in reaching their goals.